gve-sw/MerakiCameraBadgeReaderSyncSample/README.md

 ### Running the sample

-Once you have entered the correct Meraki API key in the newly created **config.py** file, you should be able to start the Flash application by running the app.py script:
+Once you have entered the correct Meraki API key, Meraki Network ID and camera serial in the newly created **config.py** file, you should be able to start the Flash application by running the app.py script:

 ```